vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/2_ABOUT_THE_AUTHOR_ABHINAVAGUPTA.md

 23

 these Karna—the son of Sauri, Mandra–Karna's boyhood friend and son of a minister, Ksema, Utpala, Abhinava, Cakraka, Padmagupta-all cousins, and Rāmagupta are remembered by name.
 A few others also beseached Abhinava who accommodated all of them as it was against his training to turn down a re- quest.
-We have already come across his brother Manoratha, Karṇa and Ramadeva in the concluding verses of the Paratrimśikävivarana' being described in extremely eloquent terms.
+We have already come across his brother Manoratha, Karṇa and Ramadeva in the concluding verses of the Paratrimśikāvivarana' being described in extremely eloquent terms.
 His brother was a great devotee of Siva and displayed command over all the disciplines.
 Karna, though quite young, had grasped the essence of Saiva principles and was totally averse to mundane attractions.
 He is the same Karṇa who, together with Mandra, requested Abhinava time and again to write a commentary on the Malini-vijayot- taratantra.
 Karna had one son, Yogeśvaridatta by name, who displayed personal qualities justifying his name.
 Karna's young wife Ambat also grew deta- ched from the worldly affairs and devoted herself ex- clusively to the worship of Śiva when her husband died later at an advanced age."
 It is clear from Abhi-

 स रामगुप्तो गुरुशंभुशास्त्रसेवाविधिव्यग्रसमग्रमार्गः ॥